Deep Learning for Surface Wave Identification in Distributed Acoustic Sensing Data: Introduction

-In this study, we investigate the potential of using Machine Learning (ML) approaches to optimize the analysis of DAS ambient noise data sets.
+In this study, we apply ML approaches to optimize the analysis of DAS ambient noise data sets.
 The two-dimensional data are first explored in time and frequency domains, and as single images through unsupervised learning.
 We then search for and define appropriate metrics to generate a labeled training data set.
 Using distributed parallel computing, we develop a classifier capable of automatically identifying surface wave energy from raw ambient noise DAS recordings, and assign a probability of surface wave occurrence in each data file.

-Here, this method is applied to ambient seismic noise DAS data recorded as part of the Fiber-optic Sacramento Seismic Array (FOSSA) Dark Fiber experiment described in \citet{Ajo-Franklin2019} and shown in Figure~\ref{fig:fiber_map}.
+Here, this method is applied to DAS data recorded as part of the Fiber-optic Sacramento Seismic Array (FOSSA) Dark Fiber experiment described in \citet{Ajo-Franklin2019} and shown in Figure~\ref{fig:fiber_map}.
 The fiber-optic cable is deployed in the subsurface, either directly buried in the ground or inside a conduit.
-It is roughly co-linear to a railway track and it is surrounded by roads, both strong sources of anthropogenic seismic noise.
+It is roughly co-linear to a railway track surrounded by roads, both strong sources of anthropogenic seismic noise.
 The fiber is approximately 23~km long, and spatial sampling was 2~m, resulting in $\sim11,500$ channels (Fig. \ref{abs_data}).
 The experiment run between July 28th, 2017 and March 4th, 2018, and data was continuously acquired at a sampling frequency of 500~Hz, generating $\sim300$~TB of data.
 Data sets were recorded in the form of 1 minute-long files for the entire array.

 The key contributions of this work are: \begin{itemize} \item A bootstrap process to define a learning and inferencing workflow to effectively extract meaningful patterns from the large amount of DAS data. \item A highly-efficient multi-GPU deep learning algorithm for classifying recorded signals in DAS data. \item A scalable method to map the probability of coherent surface wave signals over large sets of DAS data within minutes. \item An easy-to-use deep learning and data exploration software designed for DAS data and fully compatible on large scale computing environment. \end{itemize}